brendano/tsvutils/README.md

 tsvutils -- utilities for processing tab-separated files
 =====================================================================

 *tsvutils* are scripts that can convert and manipulate the TSV file format: tab-separated values, sometimes with a header.
-They are intended to allow ad-hoc but reliable processing and summarization of tabular data, with interfaces to Excel and MySQL.
+They build on top of standard Unix utilities to allow ad-hoc, efficient, and reliable processing and summarization of tabular data.

 github.com/brendano/tsvutils - by Brendan O'Connor - anyall.org